-- The top layer representing the individual personality “in a sense you might say astrologically, the sun, the moon, Mercury, Venus, Mars, Jupiter and the four angles of the chart concern the energies and needs and characteristics that belong to the individual.
+- The top layer representing the individual personality “in a sense you might say astrologically, the sun, the moon, Mercury, Venus, Mars, Jupiter, and the four angles of the chart concern the energies and needs and characteristics that belong to the individual.

 - Under this is the personal unconscious “there is all the material from childhood, parental complexes, repressed traumas and wounds, buried emotions, unlived potentials, undeveloped talents.”
-The author place Saturn on this threshold between the light and dark sides of the personality.
+The author places Saturn on this threshold between the light and dark sides of the personality.

 - The stopping of a clock at the time of someone’s death.